alecdalelio/15-seconds-of-fame/README.md

-# 15 Seconds of Fame
+# 15 Seconds of Fame 🚀

+**AI-Powered Viral Content Discovery**

 A web application that analyzes YouTube videos to find the most viral 15-second clips using AI-powered analysis and machine learning.
+Perfect for content creators, marketers, and anyone looking to repurpose long-form content into engaging short clips.

 ## 🎯 Overview